sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 Suppose that my 5-year old son had opened the bag and decided to pull out four black chips without putting any of them back in the bag.
 This *biased* sampling scheme is depicted in :numref:`fig-brs`.
-Now consider the evidential value of seeing 4 black chips and 0 white chips.
+Now consider the evidential value of seeing four black chips and zero white chips.
 Clearly it depends on the sampling scheme, does it not?
 If you know that the sampling scheme is biased to select only black chips then a sample that consists of only black chips does not tell you very much about the population!
 For this reason statisticians really like it when a data set can be considered a simple random sample, because it makes the data analysis *much* easier.

 .. ----------------------------------------------------------------------------